jo3-l/blog/content/about.md

 ### Professional experience

-In Summer 2025, I interned at TD Bank Group as a software developer on the Enterprise Innovation team.
-I'm casually looking for work for Summer 2026; my resume is available on request.
+In Summer 2025, I'm interning at TD Bank Group as a software developer on the Enterprise Innovation team.
+I'm looking for work for Summer 2026; my resume is available on request.

 ## Contact